ayoseturru/fittable/README.md

 A Ruby on Rails and jQuery Mobile project that allows users to create and share gym exercises to customize his routine table for gym.

 ## Getting Started
-You must ve sure rails and ruby are installed in your computer.
+You must be sure rails and ruby are installed in your computer.

 ### Prerequisities